hhkaos/arcgis-jsapi-getting-started/README.md

 ### Learning paths

 We are still working on selecting a curated list of resources you help you better understand which are the most important lessons to get your goal.

+But if you need advise do not hesitate, [open an issue](https://github.com/hhkaos/arcgis-jsapi-getting-started/issues).